Shuzhengz/scioly-detector-building-2022/README.md

 Code for LCD and conductivity probe to calculate salinity

-Archieved since the competition season is over
+Archived since the competition season is over

 ## I/O